 who represents me on student council?

-The current voting members of Student Council are:
+The current members of Student Council are being elected this October:

 **Please feel free to contact any of the Student Council to discuss Student Ideas and SU policy**

-The Democratic Procedures Committee is made up of 5 students who make sure that democracy at The Students’ Union works by ensuring it's fun, engaging and inclusive.
+The Democratic Procedures Officer s role is to make sure that democracy at The Students’ Union works by ensuring it's fun, engaging and inclusive.

 In order to do this, they can propose changes to how the democratic systems work to ensure they continuously improve and are relevant to the students of UWE.